 Not everyone accepts that method of payment, which will result in you having to pull your credit card out.

-I give the Nomatic Basics wallet 4 out 5 stars and definitely recommend it to anyone who likes the minimalistic type lifestyle that I do..
+I give the Nomatic Basics wallet 4 out of 5 stars and recommend it to anyone who likes the minimalistic type lifestyle that I do.

-Whether you are in need of a nice slim wallet or you just want to get something cool, this is definitely one to consider.
+Whether you need a nice slim wallet or just want to get something cool, this is definitely one to consider.

 I actually have the gray one but being that I have kids, I don’t see it staying clean for a very long time.